 Innovative Strategies to Close Postsecondary Attainment Gaps: Institutional Debt-Forgiveness ProgramsPublished Apr 2019

 Nationwide, 36 million adults have earned some college credits, but have yet to earn a degree.
+(Note: since the time of publication, new research puts the current number of some college no degree students at 39 million.)
 Many of these students struggle to afford the growing cost of postsecondary education and are unable to complete their degrees because of financial holds on their institutional accounts.
 These holds can be enormous barriers for today’s students, especially low-income students and students of color – discouraging them from remaining on the pathway to completion, while also preventing returning students from reenrolling to complete a degree.

 IHEP released a new profile on the potential of institutional student debt-forgiveness programs as a strategy to reengage students who have left higher education, and shares successes and lessons learned from Wayne State University’s Warrior Way Back program.